Rok poses by the Thames with the London Eye in the background, United Kingdom

 The most efficient means of navigating the city is through its public transportation system, which is anchored by the Tube, the oldest underground passenger railway in the world.
 The inaugural route, known as the Metropolitan line, initially connected Paddington and Farringdon; however, the network has undergone significant expansion and modernization since its inception in 1863.

-I had the opportunity to explore the most significant landmarks in London:
+I had the opportunity to explore the most significant points of interest in London:

-The Tower of London has been integral to English history, with its functions shifting throughout various periods.
+The Tower of London is integral to English history, having served various functions throughout different periods.
 Presently a UNESCO World Heritage site, it has been besieged on several occasions, and its control has been crucial for governance in the country.
 The Tower has protected royal valuables and the royal family during conflicts and uprisings.

 The nearby Tower Bridge is celebrated as one of the most beautiful and recognizable bridges in the world.
 Its majestic Gothic towers have dominated the River Thames since 1894, solidifying its status as a significant landmark of the city.